thoth-tech/documentation/docs/ArtGallery/Documentation Project/DocumentationProgressReportWeek5.md

 ## Goals Achieved

-Since joining the company and organizing into the appropriate groups for each project, there has been a sizable amount of upskilling required to proceed with the project.
+Since joining the company and organizing into the appropriate groups for each project, there has been a sizeable amount of upskilling required to proceed with the project.
 Upskilling has been achieved in the use of Trello, the use of GitHub and the use of Confluence, all of which are vital for project members to successfully deploy self-management, to contribute to the project, and to design, test and implement the knowledge base solution.
 There has also been some testing with